Extracting narrative signals from public discourse: a network-based approach: Introduction

 \subsection{Political narratives: definitions and conceptual foundations}

-The recent \textit{narrative turn} in the social sciences \citep{goodson2011narrative} has produced a wide range of definitions for the concept of narrative.
-What connects these manifold interpretations is a shared appreciation for man as a ``homo narrans'' \citep{Ranke1967,Fisher1984}: a storytelling creature that relies on narratives for making sense of the world, rather than on the factual claims and arguments that would befit a ``rational human''.
+The recent \textit{narrative turn} in the social sciences \citep{goodson2011narrative} has produced a wide range of definitions and interpretations for the concept of narrative.
+What connects these manifold interpretations is an acknowledgment that humans rely on narratives as a central meaning-making device through which they make sense of (political) reality \citep{Ranke1967,Fisher1984}.
 Correspondingly, the omnipresent, ``international, transhistorical, transcultural'' nature of narratives has been broadly commented on \citep{Barthes1975}.
 To reduce some of the complexities associated with this diversity of definitions and interpretations, we opt here for a pragmatic approach, and propose a working definition of political narratives that draws on those previous conceptualizations that are most pertinent to our computational formalism and method.

 A first set of relevant definitions can thus be traced back to structuralist approaches to narrative, which, while predating personal computers and the digital tools we currently have at our disposal for processing language and text, have inspired a range of recent machine-guided methods for studying narratives in digital corpora \citep{mani2013computational}.
 Relaying one of structuralism's core ideas, \citet{Propp1968} proposes that there are only a finite number of archetypical narratives.
 He thereby defines narratological schemata consisting of specific types of archetypical actors or \textit{dramatis personae}, defined by their function in the plot, according to which all narratives can be analyzed and encoded.
 Similarly, \citet{Greimas1987} develops \textit{actantial models} in which the entities figuring in narratives are assigned to interrelated actantial roles such has the ``helper'' \textit{versus} the ``opponent'', or of the ``sender'' \textit{versus} the ``receiver''.
 Comparable actant-centric approaches have been elaborated in the broader field of social science, as exemplified by Bruno Latour's actor-network-theory, which draws on examples from literary studies to include both human and non-human actors (e.g. objects, animals) as part of the analysis \citep{Latour2005}.
 As such, inductive approaches to actantial modelling have proven productive for the analysis of recent narrative phenomena such as online conspiracy theories, which are marked by complex and rapidly evolving networks of associations between a variety of actors \citep{Tangherlini2020,tuters2022deep,willaert2023computational}.
 Likewise, we might expect such actor-centric approaches to yield advances in the computational analysis of political narratives in digital media more broadly.